 - Limiting the content to a single concept

 - immediate feedback helps in improving, fixing and motivating learning

 - The student are providing immediate feedback in terms of peer group feedback, tape recorded/CCTV

-- Micro teaching advocates the choice and practice of one skill at a time
+- Micro teaching advocates the choice and practice of one core skill at a time.

 Merits of Micro Teaching

-- It helps to develop and master important teaching skills.
+- It helps to develop and master core teaching skills.

 - It helps to accomplish specific teacher competencies.